Gyarbij/xknow_infosec/README.md

 - [Qianlitp/WatchAD](https://github.com/Qianlitp/WatchAD) - AD Security Intrusion Detection System
 - [MWR-CyberSec/PXEThief](https://github.com/MWR-CyberSec/PXEThief) - PXEThief is a set of tooling that can extract passwords from the Operating System Deployment functionality in Microsoft Endpoint Configuration Manager
 - [Oros42/IMSI-catcher](https://github.com/Oros42/IMSI-catcher) - This program show you IMSI numbers of cellphones around you.
-- [fox-it/dissect](https://github.com/fox-it/dissect) - This project is a meta package, it will install all other Dissect modules with the right combination of versions.
 - [antonioCoco/SharPyShell](https://github.com/antonioCoco/SharPyShell) - SharPyShell - tiny and obfuscated ASP.NET webshell for C# web applications
 - [Ge0rg3/requests-ip-rotator](https://github.com/Ge0rg3/requests-ip-rotator) - A Python library to utilize AWS API Gateway's large IP pool as a proxy to generate pseudo-infinite IPs for web scraping and brute forcing.
 - [xRET2pwn/Teamsniper](https://github.com/xRET2pwn/Teamsniper) - Teamsniper is a tool for fetching keywords in a Microsoft Teams such as (passwords, emails, database, etc.).